Beginning With a Qualitative Risk Analysis…

 After conducting a Qualitative Risk Analysis, you’ll have a list of risks with a priority and urgency assigned.
 By using Expected Monetary Value, you can quantify each risk to determine whether your qualitative analysis is backed by numbers.
 Expected Monetary Value is a recommended tool and technique for Quantitative Risk Analysis in Project Risk Management.
-For the PMP exam, you need to know how to calculate the Expected Monetary Value.
+For the PMP exam, you need to know how to create an EMV calculation.

 Steps to Calculate Expected Monetary Value (EMV)

-To calculate the Expected Monetary Value in project risk management, you need to:
+To calculate the EMV in project risk management, you need to:

 - Assign a probability of occurrence for the risk.